Mowje/hpka/README.md

 * The user's computer
 	* Uses a propeerly implemented HPKA client
 	* Is not infected by malware
 * The service uses [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) or a [Tor hidden service](https://www.torproject.org/docs/hidden-services).
-Equivalently, it should be nearly "impossible" to eavesdrop on the connection between the server and the client
+Equivalently, we must not be able to eavesdrop on a connection between the server and the client
 * We assume that the security level provided [DSA](http://en.wikipedia.org/wiki/Digital_Signature_Algorithm), [RSA](https://en.wikipedia.org/wiki/RSA_(algorithm\)) and [ECDSA](https://en.wikipedia.org/wiki/ECDSA) signature schemes is valid.
-Also we assume that the [most common, non-Koblitz curves](http://www.secg.org/collateral/sec2_final.pdf) are safe.
+Also we assume that the [most common curves](http://www.secg.org/collateral/sec2_final.pdf) are safe.
 * Assumptions about the server:
 	* The server has HPKA prorperly implemented
 	* The server can refuse a new user registration (attacker could guess usernames then)